 of order $n\in\N$, with $u:\mathbb R\to \mathbb R^D$, $f: [0,T] \times \mathbb R^{nD}\to \mathbb R^D$, $T>0$, is an essential topic of numerical mathematics, because ODEs are the standard model for dynamical systems.
 Solving ODEs with initial values is an exceedingly well-studied problem \citep[see][for a comprehensive presentation]{hairer87:_solvin_ordin_differ_equat_i} and modern solvers are designed very efficiently.
 Usually, the original ODE \eqref{orODE} of order $n$ is reduced to a system of $n$ ODEs of first order

 which are solved individually.
-The most popular solvers in practice are based on some form of Runge-Kutta (RK) method (as first introduced in \citet{Runge} and \citet{Kutta}) which employ a weighted sum of a fixed amount of gradients in order to iteratively extrapolate a discretized solution.
-That is, these methods iteratively collect `observations' of approximate gradients of the solved ODE, by evaluating the dynamics $f$ at an estimated solution, which is a linear combination of previously collected `observations':
+The most popular solvers in practice are based on some form of Runge--Kutta (RK) method (as first introduced in \citet{Runge} and \citet{Kutta}) which employ a weighted sum of a fixed amount of gradients in order to iteratively extrapolate a discretized solution.
+That is, these methods collect `observations' of approximate gradients of the solved ODE, by evaluating the vector field $f$ at an estimated solution, which is a linear combination of previously collected `observations':